 Sherr Law Group has decades of combined experience representing cities, counties, boroughs, municipalities and townships with complex cases involving: employment law, municipal law and products liability.
 Our team of defense lawyers work alongside insurance companies, ensuring their clients receive the best representation for their unique situation.

-Sherr Law Group’s success and extensive experience in a wide range of cases has led the firm to focus its practice in four key areas of law:
+Sherr Law Group’s success and extensive experience in a wide range of cases has led the firm to focus its practice in four key areas of Pennsylvania law:

 Sherr Law Group represents elected officials, emergency personnel and municipalities through the litigation and counseling process.
 Our team will build a solid defense and present the facts to strengthen our clients’ positions.